SecOpsNews/news/index.md

 - [RegisterSoftware] AI has pumped hyperscale capex, capacity – but how long can it last? - 1 day ago
 - [BleepingComputer] Docker Hardened Images now open source and available for free - 1 day ago
 - [CloudFlare] Elevated number of 5xx errors in BOM - 1 day ago
-- [HackerNews] Android Malware Operations Merge Droppers, SMS Theft, and RAT Capabilities at Scale - 1 day ago
+- [HackerNews] Android Malware Operations Merge Droppers, SMS Theft, and RAT Capabilities at Scale - 2 days ago
-- [RegisterSec] There’s so much stolen data in the world, South Korea will require face scans to buy a SIM - 1 day ago
-- [CloudFlare] HKG (Hong Kong) on 2026-01-06 - 1 day ago
-- [RegisterSoftware] Through gritted teeth, Apple and Google allow alternative app stores in Japan - 1 day ago
-- [RegisterSec] Through gritted teeth, Apple and Google allow alternative app stores in Japan - 1 day ago
-- [RegisterSec] Google sends Dark Web Report to its dead services graveyard - 1 day ago
 - [DataBreaches] Russian-linked hackers appear to have launched a crippling cyberattack on Western New Mexico University - 8 months ago
 - [DataBreaches] SK Telecom vows to take full responsibility for damage from recent data leak - 8 months ago
 - [HackerNews] Storm-1977 Hits Education Clouds with AzureChecker, Deploys 200+ Crypto Mining Containers - 8 months ago